fanhongtao/JDK/THIRDPARTYLICENSEREADME.txt

 /* ====================================================================
  * The Apache Software License, Version 1.1
  *
  * Copyright (c) 2001 The Apache Software Foundation.
-Allrights
+All rights
  * reserved.
  *
- * Redistribution and use in source and binary forms, withor without
+ * Redistribution and use in source and binary forms, with or without
- * modification, are permitted provided that the followingconditions
+ * modification, are permitted provided that the following conditions
  * are met:
  *
- * 1. Redistributions of source code must retain the abovecopyright
+ * 1. Redistributions of source code must retain the above copyright
- * notice, this list of conditions and the followingdisclaimer.
+ * notice, this list of conditions and the following disclaimer.
  *
- * 2. Redistributions in binary form must reproduce theabove copyright
+ * 2. Redistributions in binary form must reproduce the above copyright
- * notice, this list of conditions and the followingdisclaimer in
+ * notice, this list of conditions and the following disclaimer in
- * the documentation and/or other materials providedwith the
+ * the documentation and/or other materials provided with the
  * distribution.

  *
- * 3. The end-user documentation included with theredistribution,
+ * 3. The end-user documentation included with the redistribution,
  * if any, must include the following acknowledgment:
  * "This product includes software developed by the
  * Apache Software Foundation (http://www.apache.org/)."
- * Alternately, this acknowledgment may appear in thesoftware itself,
+ * Alternately, this acknowledgment may appear in the software itself,
- * if and wherever such third-party acknowledgmentsnormally appear.
+ * if and wherever such third-party acknowledgments normally appear.
  *
- * 4. The names "Apache" and "Apache Software Foundation"and
+ * 4. The names "Apache" and "Apache Software Foundation" and
- * "Apache BCEL" must not be used to endorse or promoteproducts
+ * "Apache BCEL" must not be used to endorse or promote products
- * derived from this software without prior writtenpermission.
+ * derived from this software without prior written permission.
 For
  * written permission, please contact apache@apache.org.
  *
- * 5. Products derived from this software may not be called"Apache",
+ * 5. Products derived from this software may not be called "Apache",
- * "Apache BCEL", nor may "Apache" appear in their name,without
+ * "Apache BCEL", nor may "Apache" appear in their name, without
- * prior written permission of the Apache SoftwareFoundation.
+ * prior written permission of the Apache Software Foundation.
  *
- * THIS SOFTWARE IS PROVIDED ``AS IS'' AND ANY EXPRESSED ORIMPLIED
+ * THIS SOFTWARE IS PROVIDED ``AS IS'' AND ANY EXPRESSED OR IMPLIED
- * WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIEDWARRANTIES
+ * WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES
- * OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSEARE
+ * OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE
  * DISCLAIMED.
-IN NO EVENT SHALL THE APACHE SOFTWAREFOUNDATION OR
+IN NO EVENT SHALL THE APACHE SOFTWARE FOUNDATION OR
- * ITS CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT,INCIDENTAL,
+ * ITS CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL,
- * SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING,BUT NOT
+ * SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT
- * LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;LOSS OF
+ * LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF
- * USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVERCAUSED AND
+ * USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND
- * ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICTLIABILITY,
+ * ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY,
- * OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING INANY WAY OUT
+ * OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT
- * OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THEPOSSIBILITY OF
+ * OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF
  * SUCH DAMAGE.
  * ====================================================================
  *
- * This software consists of voluntary contributions madeby many
+ * This software consists of voluntary contributions made by many
  * individuals on behalf of the Apache Software Foundation.
 For more
  * information on the Apache Software Foundation, please see
  * <http://www.apache.org>